The GLG Graphics Server is an AJAX-based thin-client

 developers according to the application

 requirements.
-For example, the servlet may share one drawing between
+For example, servlets and handlers may share one drawing

-all servlet instances or create a separate instance of the drawing for
+all servlet and handler instances or create a separate instance of the

 When a custom drawing is